New Zealand citizens claiming payments in Australia

 - Assistance for Isolated Children

 You will have to meet all other eligibility requirements for these payments or cards.
-For concession cards this may include the Newly Arrived Resident’s Waiting Period.
+For concession cards, this may include the Newly Arrived Resident’s Waiting Period.

-If you are a non-protected Special Category Visa (SCV) holder, you may be able to access a one-off period of payment of:
+Non-protected holders, may be able to access a one-off period of payment of:

-You may be able to claim the following payments under the International Social Security Agreement between Australia and New Zealand:
+New Zealand citizens living in Australia, including non-protected SCV holders, may be able to claim the following payments under the International Social Security Agreement between Australia and New Zealand:

 - Age Pension

-- Disability Support Pension if you are severely disabled and
+- Disability Support Pension if you are severely disabled, and

 - Carer Payment for partners of Disability Support Pensioners

 Under this agreement, you might need to satisfy special conditions.